 The collection is particularly strong in biographies of notable women of the past: Jenny Lind, Amelia Earhart, Joan of Arc, Mrs. Gladstone, Fanny Burney, Margaret Bourke-White, Kate Greenway, Clara Burton, Simone Weil, Harriet Martineau, Hannah More, the Song sisters and many others.
 A casual browser will find here the diary of Tolstoy's wife, the journal of Beatrix Potter, a book on Whaling Wives.

-The most valuable and fragile items have been placed in the Department of Rare Books and Manuscripts in Firestone Library.
-The materials include the original women's rights pamphlets by Susan B. Anthony, Elizabeth Cady Stanton, and Lucy Stone; the records of Neshoba, a New Harmony-like community established by Francis Wright at Neshoba, Tennessee, for Black people in 1837; copies of the Lowell Offering, a magazine of compositions written by girls who worked in the Lowell mills in the 1840's; a 1788 edition of the Vindication of the Rights of Women by Mary Wollenstonecraft; and works by Hroswitha, canoness of the Benedictine Monastery of Gandersheim, Saxony, in the 10th century.
+The most valuable and fragile items have been placed in Special Collections in Firestone Library.
+The materials include the original women's rights pamphlets by Susan B. Anthony, Elizabeth Cady Stanton, and Lucy Stone; copies of the Lowell Offering, a magazine of compositions written by girls who worked in the Lowell mills in the 1840's; a 1788 edition of the Vindication of the Rights of Women by Mary Wollenstonecraft; and works by Hroswitha, canoness of the Benedictine Monastery of Gandersheim, Saxony, in the 10th century.
 Users are encouraged to consult the finding aid, The Miriam Y. Holden Collection, 1789-1978 (bulk 1930-1969).